SIAM Award in the Mathematical Contest in Modeling

 The SIAM Award in the Mathematical Contest in Modeling (MCM), established in 1988, is awarded to two of the teams judged "Outstanding" in the Mathematical Contest in Modeling (MCM), administered annually by the Consortium for Mathematics and Its Applications (COMAP).
 One winning team is chosen for each of the two problems (continuous and discrete) posed in the MCM.

 The prize committee will be appointed by the SIAM Vice President for Education.
 The members of the prize committee must be SIAM members.

 The eligible candidates each year include all teams competing in the MCM that are judged as "Outstanding" (the highest possible ranking) by the official contest judges.

 The prize committee will notify the SIAM President through the vice president for education of its nominations within a few days after the completion of the grading of the MCM (usually in March).
 However, the committee is free, in unusual circumstances, to recommend that no award be made.
 The president will accept or reject the nominations within one month of receipt.
 If the nominations are accepted, the award presentation will be made according to the procedure below.
 If the nominations are rejected, the president and the chair of the prize committee will either select the award-winning teams or decide to make no award.

 The vice president for education will notify the team members and their faculty adviser of the award within two weeks after the nominations are accepted by the president.
-Notification will include an invitation to attend the award ceremony.

 Description of the Award